Safarte/DockingAlignmentDisplay/.github/README.md

 Adds a new instrument providing necessary information to dock with precision.

+Inspired by the great [Docking Port Alignment Indicator](https://spacedock.info/mod/543/Docking%20Port%20Alignment%20Indicator) mod for KSP1 as well as the Docking MFD from the Orbiter Game.

 ## Installation

 **It is highly recommended to use CKAN ([Download Here](https://github.com/KSP-CKAN/CKAN)) to install Docking Alignment Display!**